Ananym/welcome-to-nexus/combat/orbs.md

 ## Mage Orbs

-Mages specifically have access to a handful of orbs that don't have the damaged drawbacks, effectively acting as additional spells.
+Mages specifically have access to a handful of completely free orbs that don't have the damaged drawbacks, effectively acting as additional spells.
 Mages should pick these up when they become useful, but they do need to be re-collected regularly.
-They are free.

 These include:

-- Invoke (another one, on separate lower cooldown)
+- Invoke (an additional invoke, on a separate lower cooldown)
 - Scourge (armor curse equivalent to poet scourge but slower to cast)
 - Sul slash (a powerful single shot attack, similar to hellfire, scales differently)
 - Ripple (inflicts a status that causes some overkill damage to spread to nearby enemies)